-The Investing in the American Workforce (IAW) section is intended to be a systematic way for applicants to describe their plans for job creation, quality jobs, inclusive recruitment and hiring, worker rights, workplace safety, and investments in worker training.
-This section can create a roadmap for how applicants plan to identify, measure, meet, and track these goals at all proposed sites.
+The Investing in the American Workforce (IAW) section is intended to be a systematic way for applicants to describe their plans for job creation, quality jobs, inclusive recruitment and hiring,

 Investing in America's workforce means shifting from seeing 'labor as a cost' to 'labor as an investment.'
 DOE's investments seek to create domestic energy and supply chain jobs with good pay, benefits, predictable schedules, and with assurances that workers will have a free and fair chance to join or form a union.
-Investing in workers includes hiring workers as employees rather than through temp agencies or as independent contractors.
+Investing in workers includes hiring local workers as employees rather than through temp agencies or as independent contractors.
 It also means fostering safe, healthy, and inclusive workplaces free from harassment and discrimination.
 Investing in American workers involves making investments in training, education, and skill development and supporting the corresponding mobility of workers to advance in their careers.
 By supporting such employment practices, DOE seeks to ensure that the efficiency, ingenuity, and high skill of the American workforce is the foundation of America's competitive advantage in the global energy industry and related supply chains.

 Applicants may wish to cross-reference the Engagement and DEIA sections.
 It is important to think of the Investing in the American Workforce section as one interconnected piece of a bigger story that describes how the project will meet broader calls for justice, equity, inclusion, quality jobs, and engagement.
-While LDES Demonstrations will vary in the number of permanent and temporary jobs they create, every project will have some level of workforce impact.
+While rural and remote energy improvement projects will vary in the number of permanent and temporary jobs they create, every project will have some level of workforce impact.
 Whether projects create five jobs or fifty, completing the elements below to the fullest extent possible can help ensure all jobs are high quality and all workers enjoy safe, fair conditions with opportunities for growth.
 For projects with limited workforce needs, applicants should respond to each element to the extent appropriate for their projects, explain how they determined the potential workforce needs and impacts of their proposed projects, and justify how this determination aligns with the response to each element.
+For project teams that will not be acting directly as the employer for the proposed project, applicants should describe how they intend to work with anticipated employers to ensure that jobs resulting from the proposed project align with the criteria described below.